 The company launched a new system called CrowdPricing that accompanies the new brand.
 With CrowdPricing, Scribl is able to set prices for each audiobook based on how "fellow fans rate the work."
 The more popular a title is, the higher the price and vice versa.
 On its website, Scribl claims that the higher prices indicate the higher quality of the audiobook.
 When an audiobook is purchased, consumers get the ebook version for no additional cost.

 Some files can take a lot of time downloading.
 The files served up on Scribl are done by the people at Liberated Syndication.
 Trying to balance out the load the files are moved around to different parts of their network which causes the process to be slowed down dramatically.

-What really makes Podiobooks stand out is their lack of content.
-While other free sites provides thousands of books to the public, PodioBooks only boasts a little over 200.
-When you contrast this to sites that charge per book, and offer over 100,000 titles, Podiobooks can't compare.
+What really makes Scribl stand out is their lack of content.
+While other free sites provides thousands of books to the public, Scribl only boasts a little over 200.
+When you contrast this to sites that charge per book, and offer over 100,000 titles, Scribl can't compare.